Difference Between Shares Outstanding vs Float

 Float stock |

-Meaning | Outstanding shares refer to the shares held by stockholders, company officials, and investors in the public domain, including retail investors, institutional investors, and insiders | Float stock refers to a company’s shares which have been issued to the public and available for investors to trade in the stock market. |
+Meaning | Outstanding shares refer to the shares held by stockholders, company officials, and investors in the public domain, including retail investors, institutional investors, and insiders | Float stock refers to a company’s shares that have been issued to the public and are available for investors to trade in the stock market. |

-Elements | It constitutes both of the elements of a stock float as well as restricted shares. | It constitutes only one element of a stock (float stock only). |
+Elements | It constitutes both the elements of a stock float and restricted shares. | It constitutes only one element of a stock (float stock only). |

 Availability | It constitutes all the shares of the company held by its investors. | Available for the general public. |

-Financial calculations | Share outstanding is used in a variety of financial calculations market capitalization, earnings per share. | Float share only acts as a determinant of the financial calculations.
+Financial calculations | The share outstanding is used in various financial calculations, market capitalization, and earnings per share. | Float share only acts as a determinant of the financial calculations. |

-Economic ownership | It gives voting and ownership right. | It won’t provide any voting and ownership right. |
+Economic ownership | It gives voting and ownership rights. | It won’t provide any voting and ownership rights. |

-Issuer | Private or public limited company. | Public companies which are listed in stock exchange. |
+Issuer | Private or public limited company. | Public companies which are listed on the stock exchange. |

-Stock size | It constitutes a major portion of the issued shares (All the stocks of the company except treasury stocks). | It constitutes a minor portion of the issued stock which is available for trading. |
+Stock size | It constitutes a major portion of the issued shares (All the company stocks except treasury stocks). | It constitutes a minor portion of the issued stock available for trading. |

 Risk availability | Low risk | High risk |

-Company’s stock structure plays an important role in the growth of the company.
-There should be a balance between float stock and the stock held by its investors because If the floating share is well below the share outstanding, the stock price has the potential to be volatile as there are only a few shares for the trading at any given time, a larger public float can mean less volatility.
+The company’s stock structure plays an important role in the growth of the company.
+There should be a balance between float stock and the stock held by its investors because If the floating share is well below the share outstanding, the stock price has the potential to be volatile as there are only a few shares for trading at any given time, a larger public float can mean less volatility.

 Recommended Articles